 Children have a learning difficulty if they have significantly greater difficulty in learning than most children of the same age or have a disability which needs different educational facilities from those that schools generally provide for children of the same age in the area.

-Educational provision is that which is additional to, or otherwise different from, the educational provision made generally for children of their age in schools maintained by the SAF.
+Educational provision is that which is additional to, or otherwise different from, the educational provision made generally for children of their age in schools.

 If your child has been identified as having a special educational need there is further information and confidential support provided by Bedford Borough through the Parent Partnership Service.
 Please follow this link for more information.